LinhTran263/connections-lab/Project3/README.md

 <img src="town.PNG">

 ## Challenges
 * The pivots and scalling of the houses causing a lot of troubles because they are different for each model.
 Therefore, it is time consuming to adjust the positions of every object in AFrame.
-I am yet find out any more efficient way to do this.
+My temporary solution to this is making every relating object be the models' children.
+By this, I just need to adjust the for every model once and run the for loop for every other models.
 * The database sometimes load before the p5.js causing error to the preview scene.

+## Overall lessons
+Learning AFrame is such an interting experience and I really want to apply it for VR since they have a mode for that.
+Aside from that, I just realized how important the relationship of child-parent in html.
+It was not too clear previously since I can adjust things without make things inside another thing.
+However, this time, it is a huge advantage because everything models have different pivots.
+If they do not have this, I will need to calculate the positions differently.

 ## Next steps
 My next steps will be: